MicrosoftDocs/Advertising-docs/Advertising/bingads-12/reporting-service/conversionperformancereportcolumn.md

 The report must include the following columns, and one or more of the performance statistics columns.
 For more information, see [Report Attributes and Performance Statistics](../guides/report-attributes-performance-statistics.md).

 > [!NOTE]
-> The TimePeriod column is required for all aggregation types except Summary.
+> The TimePeriod column is expected for all aggregation types except Summary.
+It is important to note that if you do not include TimePeriod, the aggregation you chose will be ignored and Summary aggregation will be used regardless.

 |Column|
 |----------|